This page has moved to here!

 - Administration of chemotherapy.

-To ensure that our patients receive the best possible care, the Division of Gynecologic Oncology works with other members of the Vermont Cancer Center such as Radiation Oncology, Medical Oncology, Surgical Oncology, and the Breast Care Center.
+To ensure that our patients receive the best possible care, the Division of Gynecologic Oncology works with other members of the University of Vermont Cancer Center such as Radiation Oncology, Medical Oncology, Surgical Oncology, and the Breast Care Center.
 Outpatient care is also closely followed not only by the attending physician, but also dedicated registered nurses in gynecologic oncology.